czuger/word-generator/README.md

 jouroyale
 ```

-This is an example of german generation
+This is an example of german generated words
 ```
 sprohlüben
 könis